keu/docs/software_versioned_docs/version-0.28/cli-release-notes.md

 These commands are intended for users who need to work across multiple Astronomer Software clusters or installations.
 They replace `astro cluster list` and `astro cluster switch`, respectively.
 For more information, see the [CLI command reference](cli-reference.md#astro-context-switch).

+## Astro CLI v0.28.2

+Release date: July 12, 2022

+### Bug fixes

+- Fixed an issue where `astro deploy` did not work when using Podman 4.0+

 ## 0.28.1

 Release date: March 14, 2022